We need your support. Know More

 Civil society members will now approach the NGT, and in the coming weeks will try to meet the Governor of Assam and raise their concerns.

-Guwahati: A 21 square kilometre protected area (PA) in upper Assam, and the only PA in India named after a species of an endangered primate and home to around 125 Western Hoolock Gibbon is now being threatened of becoming an open oil exploration field.
+Guwahati: A site in the buffer zone of the 21 square kilometre Hollongapar Gibbon Wildlife Sanctuary in upper Assam, and the only protected area (PA) in India named after a species of ape, the endangered Hoolock Gibbon, has been cleared for open oil exploration.

 A controversial Indian mining and oil conglomerate accused of lobbying to “dilute” environmental regulations has been granted clearance for oil and gas exploration inside a notified ecologically sensitive zone (ESZ) by the Himanta Biswa Sarma-led BJP government in the state.